-What would the "Big, Beautiful Bill" mean for New York energy?
+What will the "Big, Beautiful Bill" mean for New York energy?

 New York has 15.5 GW of clean electricity deployed and another 7.3 GW planned, making it the 7th leading state in the nation for planned clean electricity.
 This is enough energy to power over 22 million homes.
 Most of that clean energy deployed (84%) is in Republican districts.
-All these projects would be threatened by a repeal of the Clean Electricity Investment Tax Credit (48E), which makes it easier to build clean energy, and/or the Clean Electricity Production Tax Credit (45Y), which gives a credit for producing clean energy.
-Turning off these credits will take clean, reliable energy off the grid, just as we need to be building more.
+Many of these projects are threatened by new restrictions on the Clean Electricity Investment Tax Credit (48E), which maked it easier to build clean energy, and/or the Clean Electricity Production Tax Credit (45Y), which gave a credit for producing clean energy.
+Phasing out these credits for wind and solar will take clean, reliable energy off the grid, just as we need to be building more.
 According to the New York Independent Systems Operator - the overseer of New York's grid that is tasked with keeping the lights on - New York will require three times more electricity generation by 2042 to keep the lights on.